anasbalochh/vapehub-pro-pos-serverless/README.md

 2. **Automatic Deployment:**
    - Push to `main` branch triggers automatic deployment
    - Vercel will build and deploy your app automatically
-   - Your app will be available at `vapehub-pro-pos.vercel.app`
+   - Your app will be available at `vapehub-pro.vercel.app`

 ### Manual Deployment: